Generalized prolate spheroidal functions: algorithms and analysis: Mathematical and numerical preliminaries

 and

 respectively, where $x\in B$, $N$ and $n$ are nonnegative integers, and $\ell$ is an integer so that $1 \le \ell \le h(N,p)$ (see Section~\ref{secsh}).
-We note in formula~(\ref{5.120}) the expected degeneracy of eigenvalues due to the spherical symmetry of the integral operator $F_c$ (see Observation~\ref{obs5.1}); we denote $\lambda_{N,n}^\ell$ by $\lambda_{N,n}$ where the meaning is clear.
-We also make the following observation. \begin{observation} The domain on which the functions $\Phi_{N,n}$ are defined may be extended from the interval $[0,1]$ to the complex plane $\C$ by requiring that~{\rm (\ref{5.10})} hold for all $r\in\C$.
+We note in formula~(\ref{5.120}) the expected degeneracy of eigenvalues due to the spherical symmetry of the integral operator $F_c$ (see Observation~\ref{obs5.1}); we denote $\lambda_{N,n}^\ell$ by $\lambda_{N,n}$ where the meaning is clear. \begin{observation} The domain on which the functions $\Phi_{N,n}$ are defined may be extended from the interval $[0,1]$ to the complex plane $\C$ by requiring that~{\rm (\ref{5.10})} hold for all $r\in\C$.
 Moreover, the functions $\Phi_{N,n}$, extended in this way, are entire. \end{observation}

-\subsubsection{The Dual Nature of GPSFs}
+\subsubsection{The dual nature of GPSFs}

 In this section, we observe that the eigenfunctions $\Phi_{N,0},\Phi_{N,1}, \ldots,\Phi_{N,n}, \ldots$ of the integral operator $H_{N,c}$, defined in~(\ref{5.90}), are also the eigenfunctions of a certain differential operator.